useblocks/sphinx-needs/docs/dynamic_functions.rst

 Dynamic functions
 =================

-Sphinx-needs provides a mechanism to set dynamic data for need-options during generation.
+Sphinx-Needs provides a mechanism to set dynamic data for need-options during generation.
 This is realised by giving an author the possibility to set a function call to a predefined function, which calculates the final result/value for the option.